SCU-An-Group/FEM-based-form-finding/README.md

 If you use or edit our work, please cite the appropriate reference:

-Shiran Zhu, Ruiwen Guo, Xin Jin, Xiaofei Ma, Jinxiong Zhou, and Ning An*.
-Form finding of cable-membrane structures with flexible frames: finite element implementation and application to surface accuracy analysis of umbrella-like rib-mesh reflectors.
-Submitted.
+Zhu, S., Guo, R., Jin, X., Ma, X., Zhou, J., & An, N.* (2024).
+Form finding of cable-membrane structures with flexible frames: Finite element implementation and application to umbrella-like rib-mesh reflectors.
+Advances in Engineering Software, In Press.

 # FEM-based-form-finding